 Why we picked the Ram 1500 Rebel:

-Lots of people talk about taking their pickup trucks off the road, but the Ram 1500 Rebel is built the small portion of pickup owners who actually do it.
+Lots of people talk about taking their pickup trucks off the road, but the Ram 1500 Rebel is built for the small portion of pickup owners who actually do it.
 All new for the latest model year, the Rebel has more than a four-wheel drive system and some mud flaps.
-It rides on massive Toyo Open Country A/T tires, features skid plates to protect its underside, and large front tow hooks that will come in handy if the driver gets stuck.
+It rides on massive 33.0-inch Goodyear Wrangler DuraTrac tires, features skid plates to protect its underside, and has an electronic-locking rear differential to help maximize traction.

 The Ram 1500 that the Rebel is based on is also a pretty solid foundation.
-It provides two good engine options — the 5.7-liter Hemi V8 and 3.6-liter V6 with a mild hybrid system named eTorque — to the Rebel cause, as well as an ergonomic interior with an available 8.4-inch screen on the dashboard, plus handy Ram Box storage boxes built into the sides of the bed.
+It provides two good engine options — the 5.7-liter Hemi V8 and 3.6-liter V6 with a mild hybrid system named eTorque — to the Rebel cause, as well as an ergonomic interior with an available 12.0-inch touchscreen on the dashboard, plus handy Ram Box storage boxes built into the sides of the bed.

 The best truck for people who don’t like trucks

 Why should you buy this: Because it drives like a car.